 The Authority has a comprehensive cash flow management system that seeks to ensure that cash is available as needed.
+If unexpected movements happen, the Authority has ready access to borrowing from the money markets, other local authorities or the Public Works Loan Board.
+There is no significant risk that it will be unable to raise finance to meet its commitments under financial instruments.

-If The Authority is a 'debt -free' Authority and does not have any long term loans.
-The risk of borrowing is that the Authority is bound At the Balance Sheet date, the Authority had no long or short term loans outstanding.
+The Authority is a 'debt -free' Authority and does not have any long term loans.
+The risk of borrowing is that the Authority is bound to repay at potentially unfavourable interest rates, and this risk is minimised through close cash flow management, avoiding the need to borrow wherever possible.
+The Authority sets limits on the proportion of borrowing and the maturity profile of that borrowing.

+At the Balance Sheet date, the Authority had no long or short term loans outstanding.